+Typically, you write your assembler code in assembler source files.
+In each source file, you define one or several assembler modules by using the module control directives.
 Each module has a name and a type, where the type can be either PROGRAM or LIBRARY.
-The linker will always include a PROGRAM module, whereas a LIBRARY module is only included in the linked code if other modules reference a public symbol in the module.
-A module consists of one or more segments.
+The linker will always include a PROGRAM module, whereas a LIBRARY module is only included in the linked code if other modules refer to a public symbol in the module.
+Each module can be further divided into subroutines.